-Generally, these amounts are not passive income, and you should report them on Schedule E (Form 1040), line 28, column (j) (for example, guaranteed payments for personal services).
+Generally, these amounts are not passive income.
+Report them on Schedule E (Form 1040), line 28, column (j) (for example, guaranteed payments for personal services).

 Code G. Income From Discharge of Indebtedness

 The amount reported under Code G is excluded from your gross income to the extent provided in section 108 if the discharge: